List of local and remote management rights for regular users and standard Acronis users

 You can add or remove users from the Acronis Remote Users group through Computer Management:

-- Hit Start-Run and type in compmgmt.msc;
+- Press Start-Run and type in compmgmt.msc.

-- Select Local Users and Groups -> Groups;
+- Select Local Users and Groups -> Groups.

 - Right-click on Acronis Remote Users and click Properties: